synthetichealth/chatty-notes/README.md

 # chatty-notes
 A tool for generating clinical notes using Synthea patient FHIR Bundles.

-**This is a work in progress** - Output is to the terminal for now.
-Eventual goal is to create a modified FHIR Bundle with the notes as DocumentReferences.

 This project contains the `chatty.py` script that will take a FHIR Bundle as input.
 It then scans the FHIR Bundle for encounters.
 Given information on the encounter, pulled from other resources in the bundle, it will create a prompt